 Sit Infants at the Table

 According to most feeding experts, it is ideal to have your infant in a seat that you can look at face to face.
 This causes family’s to often invest in large high chairs with feeding trays attached or to practice unsafe methods for feeding like Bumbo seats placed upon the kitchen counter or family table.
 While both options do allow you to look at your baby directly, neither is ideal if you are in the market for a highchair/feeding seat.

-Pediatric feeding expert Melinda Potock shared the following in a post provided on Science of Mom.
-According to Melinda, the Bumbo seat, "puts the child’s pelvis into a posterior tilt, causing pressure on the stomach that can exacerbate reflux and spitting up at mealtimes."
+Pediatric feeding expert Melanie Potock shared the following in a post provided on Science of Mom.
+According to Melanie, the Bumbo seat, "puts the child’s pelvis into a posterior tilt, causing pressure on the stomach that can exacerbate reflux and spitting up at mealtimes."
 So besides the safety aspect of keeping this chair up where the rest of the family enjoys a meal, Bumbos are not considered an ideal seat for infants to eat in.